WalshStreet Appraisals has answers to "Frequently Asked Questions"

-- Characteristics of the property that have a bearing on the value, including: location, physical attributes, legal attributes, economic attributes, the real property interest valued, and non-real estate items included in the valuation, such as personal property, permanent equipment installations and even intangible items.
+- Relevant property attributes, including: location, physical description, legal attributes, economic factors, the property rights valued, and non-real estate items included in the valuation, such as personal property, trade fixtures and even intangible items.

-- All known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and the like.
+- Any known easements, restrictions, encumbrances, leases, reservations, covenants, contracts, declarations, special assessments, ordinances, and other items of a similar nature.

 - Division of interest, such as fractional interest, physical segment and partial holding.

-Once the assignment has been delivered, what assurance is there that the value conclusion is veritable?
-(Back to top)
+Once the appraisal has been completed, what guarantee is there that the final number is valid?
+(Return to top)